Need to know how to get outdoor cats to get along with kittens?

 Talk to your vet about which calming aids are most suitable for your older cat, especially if your pet has a chronic condition.

 So, you’ve got your outdoor cat to accept kittens.
-However, what do you do if the kittens are hostile against each other?
+However, what do you do if the kittens are hostile toward each other?

 While kittens tend to make friends quickly, aggression isn’t that uncommon, especially among kittens from different litters.

 Aggressive behavior can be due to excitement, fear, or resource guarding.
-Bossy kittens also tend to bully shy/timid ones, no matter if they are related or not.
+Bossy kittens also tend to bully shy or timid ones, no matter if they are related or not.

-So, here are some tips on stopping an aggressive female/male kitten versus a non-aggression kitten:
+So, here are some tips on stopping an aggressive female or male kitten versus a non-aggression kitten:

-- If the kittens are from different litters, start the introduction process anew.
-Separate the little ones and slowly get them used to be in each other’s company.
+• If the kittens are from different litters, start the introduction process anew.
+Separate the little ones and slowly get them used to being in each other’s company.

 Unfortunately, some kittens don’t play well with others.
 They might bully the older cat around to establish dominance or chase them away from the territory.

-If your older cat is really upset, they might find another home/yard where they can be a single pet.
+If your older cat is really upset, they might find another home or yard where they can be a single pet.

 So, think about turning your outdoor cat into an indoor one or talk to a feline behaviorist.